gameboyprinter/bengoshi-v1/README.md

 - download zip,extract
 - install node.js (google how!!!)
 - run the following commands inside of the bengoshi directory
-- - npm install (this will download the needed files)
+- - npm install (this will download the needed files, you only need to do this once)
 - - npm start (this starts the server)
 - yay!!